 How is the tax on the COVID-19 payment paid?

 If you are working for an employer, your tax is usually deducted every time you get paid, which means you are paying your tax as you go throughout the year.
-However, tax is not deducted from your COVID-19 Pandemic Unemployment Payment before it goes into your bank account, which means you may owe that tax at the end of the year.

 How much tax do I have to pay on my COVID-19 payment?